Dylaris/zst/README.md

 When using it, it's important to know what you're doing and make sure the parameters are valid.

-`zd.h` is the full version, containing all the functions and features.

-On the other hand, `zdr.h` includes only the most commonly used functions, making it lighter and more suitable for projects with simpler requirements.

 ## Usage

-Example of using `zd_log`:

 ```console
 $ cd examples